 Having reviewing the information and analysis contained in AEMO's Rule change request, the Commission considers that there is a likelihood that the problem identified has, or is likely to have, a number of negative market impacts.
-The Commission also considers that the materiality of these impacts is significant and likely to result in a number of market inefficiencies.
+The Commission also considers that the materiality of these impacts is significant and may result in a number of market inefficiencies.

-&lt;sup>9 As the denominator approaches zero, the equation begins to produce values which increase exponentially, into either the negative or positive, eventually generating infinite values.
+As the denominator approaches zero, the equation begins to produce values which increase exponentially, into either the negative or positive, eventually generating infinite values.

 Specifically, the Commission considers that the identified problem may interfere with the effectiveness of the dispatch process, which may contribute to an inefficient use of resources.
 The Commission also considers that the efficiency of settlement may be affected, primarily through the accrual of significant negative intra-RR, with related impacts on the effectiveness of price signals.
-Furthermore, the identified problem may affect the setting of efficient prices, through interfering with competitive outcomes amongst generators and reducing the ability of the market to determine efficient RRPs.
+Furthermore, the identified problem may affect the setting of efficient prices, as it may interfere with competition between generators and reduce the ability of the market to determine efficient RRPs.
 The Commission considers that each of these factors may contribute to a number of inefficient usage, operation or investment outcomes in the NEM.